-Jami Burns, Program Coordinator Email: burnsja@northern.on.ca
+Jami Burns, Program Coordinator Tel: 705-235-3211 ext.
+2114 Email: burnsja@northern.on.ca

 COURSE DESCRIPTIONS

 AC1034 Introduction to Financial Accounting

 In this course, students will be introduced to the accounting cycle and the preparation of financial statements.
 Topics include recording entries, preparing financial statements, and accounting for merchandising activities.
 This course will be essential for further study in financial accounting.